CZ-NIC/knot-resolver/doc/config-network-server.rst

 ----------------------

-Addresses, ports, protocols, and API calls available for clients communicating with resolver are configured in :option:`network/listen <network/listen: <list>>`.
+Addresses, ports, protocols, and API calls available for clients communicating with the resolver are configured in :option:`network/listen <network/listen: <list>>`.

-First you need to decide what service should be available on given IP address
-+ port combination.
+First, you need to decide what type of service should be available on a given IP address + port combination.

 .. csv-table::
    :header: "Protocol/service", :option:`kind <kind: dns|xdp|dot|doh2|doh-legacy>`